Patapsco, Maryland, US

-The Patapsco river is a convenient local conundrum to the paddlers of Baltimore in that it features too much whitewater for recreational boaters, and way too much flatwater for whitewater boaters.
+The Patapsco river is a convenient local conundrum to the paddlers of Baltimore in that it features too much whitewater for recreational boaters, and too much flatwater for some whitewater boaters.
 If you have the gumption in the first case, the patience in the second, or you like to experience a multitude of conditions from straight-forward rapids, to narrow chutes, to big, lake-like, half mile paddles, then this is the place for you.

 The Woodstock Road access is closed, but there was never much point in putting in there anyway since there is nearly five miles of flatwater from Woodstock to Daniels.
 Better to put in below Daniels Dam ([mile 4.5] at the end of Daniels Rd., just off Old Frederick Rd.).
-To trim another couple of mostly flat miles out, begin even farther down at the Old Frederick Road bridge [mile 6.3], where Old Frederick Road goes over.
-You'll still have a good four miles down to Ellicott City, and six beyond that should you choose to continue to Elkridge.
+To trim another couple of mostly flat miles out, begin even farther down at the Old Frederick Road bridge [mile 6.3], where Old Frederick Road crosses the river.
+You'll still have a good four miles down to Ellicott City, and more than two more should you choose to continue to Illchester.
 (Click on the Map tab to see the location of these access points.)

 If you have difficulty getting over the sandbar just a few yards downstream, it may still be runnable for the rest of the way: this is probably the shallowest spot on the entire river.
 The next mile is a mostly pretty run through the deepening gorge of the state park, that features a few class 2- rapids here and there.
 At high water this is a nice pushy, mostly rapidless run with trees (living, not fallen) being the biggest hazards.